Towards a Circular Economy. Towards Zero Waste. Towards Net Zero.

 At the Black Cat Soap House, we have made a commitment to do things with sustainability in mind, to create as little waste as we can, to reduce our emissions, to avoid plastic and to reduce and reuse as much as possible.
-As a family and as a business we're not waste free, unfortunately, but we are taking steps to do what we can.
+As a family and as a business we're not completely waste free, but we are taking steps to do what we can.
 We believe that everything we do, however small it seems, does make a difference.

 We sell most of our soaps and shampoo bars as “naked” slices at our events and online and we have a lower price for bars which are bought in this way.
-However, we understand that you may sometimes want to buy bars which are wrapped, particularly for gifts and so they are also available wrapped by Haluk in beautiful handmade paper with recycled paper label bands and also unwrapped but with recycled Kraft bands.
+However, we understand that you may sometimes want to buy bars which are wrapped, particularly for gifts and so they are also available wrapped by Haluk in beautiful fairly traded, handmade paper with recycled paper label bands and also unwrapped but with recycled Kraft bands.

 As a small thank you for helping us on our journey towards being a zero waste business, we'll give you 30p off your next Black Cat Soap House purchase for every jar returned.